GoogleChrome/developer.chrome.com/site/en/blog/cascade-layers/index.md

 {% Img src="image/HodOHWjMnbNw56hvNASHWSgZyAf2/jH8ydtcwmHg4rHTfqvRU.png", alt="Cascade Illustration", width="800", height="393" %}

-**UA normal < Local User @layer < Local User normal < Author @layers < Author normal < Author !important < Author @layer !important < Local User !important < UA !important**
+The order of precedence is such:

+- User Agent normal (lowest precedence)
+- Local User @layer
+- Local User normal
+- Author @layers
+- Author normal
+- Author !important
+- Author @layer !important
+- Local User !important
+- User Agent !important** (highest precedence)

 You may notice here that `@layer !important` styles are inverted.
-Instead of being less specific than non-layered (normal) styles, they become more specific.
-This is because of how `!important` works in the cascade: it breaks the normal cascading in your stylesheets and reverses the normal specificity values.
+Instead of being less specific than non-layered (normal) styles, they have higher precedence.
+This is because of how `!important` works in the cascade: it breaks the normal cascading in your stylesheets and reverses the normal layer-level specificity (precedence).

 ### Nested layers

 Layers can also be nested within other layers.
 The following example comes from the [Cascade Layers explainer](https://css.oddbird.net/layers/explainer/) from Miriam Suzanne:

 ```css